Nonlinear narrative: HTML narratives

-In contemporary society webpages or to be more correct, hypertext, have become affluent forms of narratives.
+In contemporary society webpages or to be more correct, hypertext, have become affluent forms of narratives, now termed electronic literature.
 Hypertexts have great potential to create non-linear forms of narratives.
-They allow for individuals to navigate within the story through links, images, audio and video, consisting of multiple subtopics that do not force the audience to make their next selection based on what their previous experiences are.
+They allow for individuals to navigate within the story through links, images, audio and video, consisting of multiple subtopics that do not force the audience to make their next selection based on what their previous reading experiences are.
+The first-person narrative Six Sex Scenes is an example of this; another example is Patchwork Girl.